Welcome to the website of the Swiss Orchid Foundation

-In order to make Jany Renz’s herbarium and library available to the public, the Foundation has developed the World Orchid Iconography (WOI), a large database, where images of all his herbarium specimens, orchid illustrations from his library and photographs of living plants can be accessed on the Internet.
+In order to make Jany Renz’s herbarium and library available to the public, Samuel Sprunger and Thomas Renz of the Swiss Orchid Foundation started the World Orchid Iconography (WOI), a large database, where images of all his herbarium specimens, orchid illustrations from his library and photographs of living plants can be accessed on the Internet.
 It also incorporates important information linked to the images.
 The database is adding further photographs, which are made available to us by many orchid specialists and photographers, with the aim of eventually including images of all described orchid species.
 To reach this goal, we rely on the cooperation with many orchid enthusiasts and specialists around the world.

 Meanwhile, the World Orchid Iconography has become a powerful tool for scientists, enthusiasts, and growers worldwide for access to visual and nomenclature information on orchids.
 All images of the WOI are downloadable for free and can be used for non-commercial purposes in accordance with our copyright policy.